 It’s important to prime your body for a run with some dynamic warm-ups, and it might be just as essential to cool down after you go for a run.
 Cooling down after you run lets your body recover to your pre-run levels.
 It helps return your heart rate and blood pressure to normal.

-We reached out to professional running coach and yoga instructor Tywon Thompson, who also co-leads November Project Dallas.
+We reached out to professional running coach and yoga instructor Tywon Thompson.
 He put together his five favourite exercises to help you cool down.

 Seated forward fold

 Sit down on the floor with your legs straight out in front of you.
 Inhale and elongate your spine with your hands above your head as if you are reaching for the sky.
 Then, exhale, slowly fold forward, and reach for your toes.
 Hold this stretch for 10 seconds.
 Muscles stretched: calves, hamstrings, low back

 Come to a low lunge position with your right knee and ankle stacked.
 Stretch out your left leg behind you with your left knee down on the ground or mat.
 With your right hand on your right knee to help prop your upright, bend your left knee, bring your left heel up towards your left glute, and reach your left hand back to grab hold of your left ankle.
 Hold this stretch for 10 to 30 seconds.
 Muscles stretched: quadriceps